Homage to Digital Nomads: Hybrid Jobs Are NOT Remote Work or WFH Gigs

 • Also, why are supply chains still screwed up?

-• Where are all of those “missing” employees taking part in the great resignation?
+• Where are all those “missing” employees participating in the great resignation?
 How are they paying their bills?

 • Has COVID-19 led to a mass early retirement exodus of THE largest generation we’ve seen in recent history?
-Before the pandemic, there was an average of 10K Baby Boomers retiring PER DAY.
+Before the pandemic, an average of 10K Baby Boomers were retiring PER DAY.
 What’s that figure now?

 • The pandemic is ongoing, and new variants are beginning to appear more often.